sambatriste/netty-wiki-translation/New-and-noteworthy.md

 p.addLast(e2, new MyHardDiskAccessingHandler());
 ```

-`EventExecutor` is a supertype of `EventLoop`, and it also extends `ScheduledExecutorService`.

-fixme

 ## Codec framework changes

 There were substantial internal changes in the codec framework because 4.0 requires a handler to create and manage its buffer (see Per-handler buffer section in this document.)
 However, the changes from a user's perspective are not very big.